 Cloud gaming follows a trend that has emerged across the entire IT industry in the last 15 years and is now mainstream.
 Resources are outsourced to concentrate on the essentials – in our case: gaming.

 Not having to worry about hardware anymore is a real step forward.
-Of course, many gamers like to tinker with their computers, and they are free to do so.
+But, of course, many gamers like to tinker with their computers, and they are free to do so.
 Still, the casual gamer and the hardcore gamer who wants to play will be happy about cloud gaming.

-Besides the reduced complexity, there is nothing wrong to say about the technology, as long as your internet connection is stable, fast, and sufficiently dimensioned.
-Only in FPS games, where latency is a critical factor, will gamers have to wait for better technical features.
+Besides the reduced complexity, there is nothing wrong with the technology, as long as your internet connection is stable, fast, and sufficiently dimensioned.
+Unfortunately, in FPS games, where latency is critical, gamers will have to wait for better technical features.

 There are no real drawbacks in all other genres.